erafkin/enlp_final_curriculum_learning/README.md

 1. **Surprisal**
     Surprisal theory posits that the amount of information contained in each word can be measured using surprisal (negative log probability).
 Studies on surprisal theory have shown that surprisal is a good predictor for longer reading and parsing times.
 This implies that surprisal is correlated with sentence difficulty.
 Therefore, the corpus can be divided into curricula with the easiest curriculum containing the phrases with the lowest surprisal.
 We will use surprisal calculated from trigram probabilities from the training set.
 2. **Syntactic**
     Syntactic complexity ordering, as a concept, is essentially about ranking sentences based on how complex their grammatical structure is.
 The data is typically sorted using a complexity score so that simpler sentences are used earlier in training and more complex sentences appear later in training.
-We will use spaCy to analyse the sentence structure in the training corpus for this approach
+We will use spaCy to analyse the sentence structure in the training corpus for this approach.

 3. **MMM Theory**
     Maximize Minimal Means (MMM) is a curriculum learning strategy grounded in linguistic theories of language acquisition, which suggest that learners benefit from progressing from simpler to more complex structures.
 It does so by ranking sentences based on the average rarity of their syntactic (e.g., POS tags) and semantic (e.g., semantic role labels) features.
 Simpler, more frequent constructions are introduced earlier, while rarer, complex ones appear later.
 This mirrors how humans typically acquire language.